-Blast Athletic is a two-year-old training facility where, rumour has it, hardcore fitness folks go.
+Blast Athletic is a training facility where, rumour has it, hardcore fitness folks go.
 Located on Dupont, just west of Spadina, when you walk into Blast, you may wonder if you are in a CrossFit gym.
 It's housed on the first floor of an industrial warehouse with high ceilings and cement walls and floors.

 The equipment includes many of the latest and greatest strength and conditioning trends such as Kettleballs and TRX suspension systems.
 When I arrived, two strong looking men were pushing and pulling an enormous amount of weight from one end of the gym to another and then whacking a massive tractor tire with a mallet.
 Little did I know that in short order I would be performing similar feats of strength myself!

 Owner Marv admits he gets asked the CrossFit question all the time; however, he feels his training philosophy differs significantly from that of the CrossFit model.
 While CrossFit training is based on the belief that any exercise can be adapted to work for any individual, Marv thinks differently.
 He believes training should be tailored more specifically to each individual's abilities and goals.